cleitondomazak/cleitondomazak.github.io/about.md

 permalink: /about/
 ---

 Cleiton is a database administrator based in Joinville, Brazil.
-He currently works as DBA at ContaAzul.
+He currently works as DBA and Cloud Consulting.

 When not working, he's running.
 He's ultra-trail runner.